 Do you fancy going to one of the craziest shows on Earth?
-Then let me introduce you to the Robot Restaurant in Tokyo – this show is on another level!
+Then check out my guide to the Robot Restaurant in Tokyo (including ticket discount!)

 The Robot Restaurant in Tokyo is one of the craziest experiences I’ve ever done in my life.
 It is just a sensory overload in every sense of the imagination.
 What can I say, I really loved this place.

 If you don’t know anything about the robot restaurant then you’re in for a treat.
-In this post I’m going to tell you everything about this robot show in Tokyo.
-It really is a once-in-a-lifetime experience that’s for sure!
+In this post I’m going to tell you everything about the robot show in Tokyo.
+It really is a once-in-a-lifetime experience and one you’ll never forget.

 Located in the city’s trendy neighbourhood of Shinjinku, the Robot Restaurant first opened its doors in July 2012.
 Ever since then it has become one of the top attractions in Tokyo with hundreds of thousands of tourists visiting each year.

-It’s quite hard to describe what the Robot Restaurant is like.
-Essentially, if is a crazy neon-fuelled show that is a cross between Japanese anime/manga with a computer game of good vs bad.
+It’s quite hard to describe what Tokyo’s Robot Restaurant is like.
+Essentially, it is a crazy neon-fuelled show that is a cross between Japanese anime/manga with a computer game of good vs bad.
 And yes, the robots really are robots.
 And yes, they are absolutely massive.

 I found myself crying with laughter within the first 5 minutes.
 This is one of those truly *Japanese* experiences in every sense.
 If you’re coming to Tokyo I really can’t recommend this place enough!

-Here’s everything you need to know about the Robot Restaurant.
+Here’s everything you need to know about the show including how to get your hands on some Robot Restaurant discount tickets, so read on!

 Contents & Quicklinks